 So back to the pies and Thanksgiving.
 Here are the fruits: Apple (obvious), pecan (the seed of a drupe fruit), mincemeat (a combination of several fruits) and pumpkin.

 And here are the vegetables: Sweet Potato Pie

-Our neighbor has long since passed away and with her the recipe for her dark brown, ginger-cookie-like pie.
+Our neighbor has long since passed away and with her the recipe for her dark brown, cookie-like pie.
 Still, I feel a familiar joy spring up each year when the first orange-colored tarts begin appearing in the bakeshop.
 One bite and I am transported back to my youth and my first taste of ‘vegetable’ pie.
 I’m still searching for her recipe.